What makes quantum clicks special?: Acknowledgements

 \section{Acknowledgements}

+The author acknowledges the support by the Austrian Science Fund (FWF): project I 4579-N and the Czech Science Foundation (GA\v CR): project 20-09869L.

-Josef Tkadlec has kindly re-explained some nuances of previous work.
+Josef Tkadlec has kindly provided a program to find all two-valued states and important properties thereof, given the set of pasted contexts of a logic.
+He also re-explained some nuances of previous work.
 Christoph Lemell and the Nonlinear Dynamics group at the Vienna University of Technology has provided the computational framework for the calculations performed.
-There appears to be a lot of confusion -- both in the community at large, as well as with some contributors -- and I hope I could contribute towards clarification, and not inflict more confusion.
+There appears to be a lot of confusion---both in the community at large, as well as with some contributors -- and I hope I could contribute towards clarification, and not inflict more damage to the subject.